2023 Most Popular Industrial Production Technology Associate Degree Schools in Indiana

 The colleges and universities below are the most popular for industrial production tech majors pursuing a associate degree.

-Our 2023 rankings named Ivy Tech Community College the most popular school in Indiana for industrial production technology students working on their associate degree.
-Located in the city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.
+Our analysis found Ivy Tech Community College to be the most popular school for industrial production technology students who want to pursue a associate degree in Indiana.
+Located in the large city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.

 Of the 234 students majoring in industrial production tech at Ivy Tech Community College, 87% are male and 13% are female.